protz/dagstuhl-rust-2025/2-Proposal.md

   vulnerabilities identified above), and "proof ladder" for deductive verification tools, fostering comparison and development of tooling

+PM: I would de-emphasize "engineering" in the proposal.
+We all agree on the importance of tool development, but many academics interpret "engineering" as the opposite of "science" ("something is *just* engineering").

+PM: We might want to make the distinction between safe and unsafe Rust more explicit.
+One can view most of the verification work on Rust as either (1) leveraging the guarantees of safe Rust to make verification simpler, or (2) proving that unsafe Rust is actually safe and has the intended behavior.
+For many practical applications, tools will have to support both, but it is an open problem how to get there.

 # Ideas about the structure of the seminar